openstack/charm-deployment-guide/doc/source/install-openstack.rst

 `Ceph OSD <https://jujucharms.com/ceph-osd>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We're starting with the Ceph object storage daemon and we want to configure Ceph
+We're starting with the Ceph object storage daemon and we want to configure
-to use the second drive of a cloud node, ``/dev/sdb``.
-Change or ignore this to
+Ceph to use the second drive of a cloud node, ``/dev/sdb``.
+Change this to
-match your own configuration.
-The configuration is held within the following
+match your own configuration if the device name on your system is different.
-file we've called ``ceph-osd.yaml``:
+The configuration is held in the file called ``ceph-osd.yaml``:

 .. code:: yaml